galaxyproject/galaxy-hub/src/support/tool-error/index.md

 * Software can fail for many reasons.
 If you think there is a problem, please report it.
 * Send in a bug report or ask a question at Galaxy Biostars if you want the issue vetted first.
-* If you are reasonable certain the problem is with software or tools, and not usage, please report it directly to the [Galaxy Issue Board](/src/issues/index.md).
+* If you are reasonably certain the problem is with software or tools, and not usage, please report it directly to the [Galaxy Issue Board](/src/issues/index.md).